AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/react/get-started/integrate-ui-kit.md

   // Search mode
   const messageId = ((route.params as any)?.params as any)?.messageId;

-  // Is it the multi-select mode? const selectType = ((route.params as any)?.params as any)?.selectType;
+  // Is it the multi-selection mode? const selectType = ((route.params as any)?.params as any)?.selectType;

   // Topic mode parameters